sc0ttj/component/README.md

 - Works **server-side**, in Node:
   - render your components as strings (HTML, stringified JSON)
   - render your components as data (JS objects or JSON)
+- Use "middleware" to easily customise component re-render behaviour
 - A small list of optional add-on modules:
   - `tweenState`: animate from one state to the next
   - `emitter`: an event emitter, for sharing updates between components
   - `validator`: validate states against a schema (like a simple PropTypes)
-- Use "middleware" to easily customise component re-render behaviour
+  - `html`/`htmel`: simpler, more powerful Template Literals (like a simple JSX)
 - ...and more

 Your components will support: